-36. Defendants engage in both outbound and inbound telemarketing with potential customers.
+39. Defendants engage in both outbound and inbound telemarketing with potential customers.
 Consumers who submit their contact information to one of Defendants' lead generation websites subsequently receive a call from one of Defendants' telemarketers.
 Consumers also may contact Defendants directly by calling one of the toll-free numbers displayed on Defendants' lead generation websites.
 In both cases, consumers speak to one of Defendants' telemarketers, who typically identify themselves as an insurance agent licensed in the consumer's state.
 In some instances, consumers first speak to a pre-qualification representative, who gathers personal background information about the consumer before transferring the call to another telemarketer purportedly licensed to sell insurance.
 In many instances, these telemarketers are not, in fact, properly licensed insurance agents.

-- 37. Defendants record sales and customer service calls with consumers, and they save these recordings.
-To mislead regulatory authorities, however, Defendants claim that such recordings either do not exist or are not maintained. - 38.
+40. Defendants record sales and customer service calls with consumers, and they save these recordings.
+To mislead regulatory authorities, however, Defendants claim that such recordings either do not exist or are not maintained.

+41. Defendant Dorfman personally trained Defendants' telemarketers, telling them that "information is [their] enemy," and that consumers are "mostly stupid" people who do not know "apples from oranges to pears" and need to be led around "the dog track or horse track" with "blinders."
 In calls with consumers, Defendants' telemarketers claim that for a one-time enrollment fee ranging from approximately \$60 to \$175 and a monthly payment ranging from approximately \$40 to \$500, Defendants can provide consumers with a "PPO" health insurance plan.
-Defendants claim that, like comprehensive health insurance, their plan will cover preexisting medical conditions, prescription medication, hospitalization, lab work and access to primary care physicians, specialists, and other healthcare providers for a nominal copayment. - 39.
-In many instances, Defendants' telemarketers have referred to the monthly payments consumers must make as "premiums" and have used other insurance terms of art in their sales pitches, such as "PPO," "copay," "deductible," "coverage," and "preexisting condition."
+Defendants claim that, like comprehensive health insurance, their plan will cover preexisting medical conditions, prescription medication, hospitalization, lab work and access to primary care physicians, specialists, and other healthcare providers for a nominal copayment.

+42. In many instances, Defendants' telemarketers have referred to the monthly payments consumers must make as "premiums" and have used other insurance terms of art in their sales pitches, such as "PPO," "copay," "deductible," "coverage," and "preexisting condition."
 These terms have no relevance to the limited benefit plans and discount memberships sold by Defendants.